The Complete Guide to Calorie Counting in 2026

 3. Underestimating Portions

 Studies show people consistently underestimate portion sizes by 20-50%.
-Using a food scale occasionally can help calibrate your estimates.
+Using a food scale occasionally helps calibrate your estimates.

 4. Not Accounting for Weekends

 It's easy to track carefully Monday through Friday, then lose track on weekends.
-Weekend eating patterns often differ significantly.
+Weekend eating patterns are usually very different.

 When Calorie Counting Might Not Be Right